nachoaldamav/citgm/README.md

   --excludeTags tag1 tag2     Specify which tags to skip from the lookup (takes priority over includeTags)
                               Module names are automatically added as tags.
-  -y, --yarn                  Install and test the project using yarn instead of npm
+  -y, --yarn                  Install and test the project using yarn instead of npm --pnpm                      Install and test the project using pnpm instead of npm
 ```

 When using a JSON config file, the properties need to be the same as the